 In 2017, the Attorney General office announced the concurrent filing of a complaint and a settlement involving allegations that the Gatorade Company violated California consumer protection laws by making misleading statements about water in a mobile videogame application it used to promote Gatorade sports drinks to teens and young adults.

 Any state or local agencies, public or nonprofit colleges or universities, or nonprofit organizations in California are eligible to apply for the grant.
-Nonprofit entities must be current in their registration and reporting requirement with the Attorney General’s Registry of Charitable Trust.
+Nonprofit entities must be current in their registration and reporting requirement with the Attorney General’s Registry of Charities and Fundraisers.
 To verify your status, please visit oag.ca.gov/charities.

 Grantees must use grant funds for study, research, or education in the areas of (1) nutrition of children or teenagers or (2) consumption of non-branded water by children.